Hoverpi/ArborKey/README.md

 # ArborKey
-ArborKey — a cloud-native, CLI-first secret manager for IaC that encrypts application credentials with AES-256-GCM and modern key derivation.
+ArborKey is a CLI-first secret manager for IaC that encrypts application credentials with AES-256-GCM.